 Let’s face it, we don’t treat our carpets gently.
 In fact, we walk all over them.
 Dogs and cats shed – and worse – on them.
 Guests spill wine on them.
 Children seem obsessed with destroying carpets and rugs!
 Many parents will know the despair of finding adhesive, Blu-tac, plasticine and Play-Doh trampled in.
 It’s no wonder our carpets can look thorough worn out and dishevelled in just a couple of years.

 Here however are three simple tips and tricks to help extend the life of your carpet and keep it looking great.
 Some are home remedies, some are techniques.
 You can also of course always get in a professional carpet cleaning service.
 They’ll use professional steam cleaning based on hot water extraction.
 It’s not cheap, however, and really something that people only do every few years or when trying to sell the house.

 1. Vacuum regularly.
-Yes, it sounds incredible obvious.
+Yes, it sounds incredibly obvious.
 But there are tricks with your hoovering to optimise success.
-You can get about three quarters of the dirt out of your floor coverings if you vacuum once a week.
+You can get about three-quarters of the dirt out of your floor coverings if you vacuum once a week.
 Twice is even better.
 Work back and forth as well as side to side, so you’re not just pushing the grain of the fibres one way.
 Go diagonally too!

 Get the best vacuum cleaner with the most power that you can.
 Buy the best quality you can, to get more suction power.
 Though more expensive, they should last longer.
 Also, empty the bag before it gets full.
 Clean filters and you’ll keep the hoover sucking at full power.